An Action Plan for Solving Our Climate Crisis Now

 Forests ↓ 6 Gt

-Achieve net zero deforestation by 2030; end destructive practices and logging in primary forests.
+Achieve net zero deforestation by 2030; end logging and other destructive practices in primary forests.

 Code Red